-Given a knotted electromagnetic field configuration, a natural issue that arises is the behavior of charged particles in the background of such a field.
-We proceed to address this issue by analyzing, with numerical simulations, the trajectories of several (identical) charged point particles for the family of knotted field configurations \eqref{EMCartesian} that we encountered before.
+Given a knotted electromagnetic field configuration, a natural question that arises is how do charged particles propagate in the background of such a field?
+We proceed to address this issue here by analyzing, with numerical simulations, the trajectories of several (identical) charged point particles for the family of knotted field configurations \eqref{EMCartesian} that we encountered before.
 We will consider type I \eqref{type1} basis field configurations (up to $j{=}1$ for simplicity) and the Hopf--Rañada field configuration \eqref{HRfields}.

-In the simulations we employ the maximum of the energy density at time $t$, i.e. $E_{max}(t)$ (that occurs at several points ${\bf x}_{max}$ that are located symmetrically with respect to the origin), for different initial conditions and field configurations, and in each case we have employed a parameter $R_{max}(t)$ of ``maximal'' radius defined via
+In some of the simulations we employ the maximum of the energy density at time $t$, i.e. $E_{max}(t)$ (that occurs at several points ${\bf x}_{max}$ that are located symmetrically with respect to the origin), for different initial conditions and field configurations.
+In such cases we have employed a parameter $R_{max}(t)$ of ``maximal'' radius defined via

-A characteristic feature of these basis knot electromagnetic fields is that they have a preferred $z$-axis direction which is clearly exemplified in Figure \ref{EnDen}, where the energy density $E := \sfrac12 ({\bf E}^2 + {\bf B}^2)$ decreases along the $z$-axis.
+A characteristic feature of these basis knot electromagnetic fields is that they have a preferred $z$-axis direction due to our convention to diagonalize the $J_3$ action in \eqref{Y-action}; notice here that the SO(3) isometry subgroup, and hence its generators $J_a$, are identified on the cylinder and the Minkowski side as shown in \eqref{SO(3)subset}.
+This is clearly exemplified in Figure \ref{EnDen}, where the energy density $E := \sfrac12 ({\bf E}^2 + {\bf B}^2)$ decreases along the $z$-axis.
 As a result, the basis fields along the $z$-axis (i.e. ${\bf E}(t,x{=}0,y{=}0,z)$ and ${\bf B}(t,x{=}0,y{=}0,z)$) are either directed in the $xy$-plane or along the $z$-axis.
 In fact, for extreme field configurations $(j;\pm j,\pm (j{+}1))$, for any $j{>}0$, the fields along the $z$-axis vanish for all times.